Online Joint Assortment-Inventory Optimization under MNL Choices: Numerical Experiments

-To compute the regrets of our proposed algorithm and the two benchmarks, we need to evaluate the expected profit of any inventory decision of interest and compute the clairvoyant optimal decision.
-Since these tasks are generally intractable, we restrict our experiments to small-scale problems where the profit evaluation and optimization can be implemented by brute-force enumeration.
-Accordingly, we also exactly solve the single-cycle optimization problems in our proposed algorithm and the two benchmarks, so their performance differences can be fully attributed to the exploration-exploitation trade-off.
-Specifically, we evaluate the performance of these algorithms on two settings given in \Cref{table-numerical-settings}.
+We first restrict our experiments to small scale problems, for which both profit evaluation and optimization can be implemented by exact brute-force enumeration.
+Accordingly, differences in performances can be fully attributed to the exploration-exploitation trade-off.

+Specifically, we test the two settings described in \Cref{table-numerical-settings}.
 In both settings, we simulate the number of customer arrivals in each cycle according to a Poisson distribution with parameter $M = 6$.
 We simulate each setting independently for $10$ times and report the average regret of each algorithm.

-\Cref{fig-samples} shows the average regret of each algorithm up to $20000$ inventory cycles in the two settings.
-We observe that in both settings the regrets of the two benchmarks accumulate linearly with the inventory cycles, while the regret of our proposed algorithm grows only at a sub-linear rate.
-This is because the two benchmarks fail to explore the decisions properly and thus get trapped in sub-optimal decisions within the time horizon of our experiments.
+\Cref{fig-samples} shows the average regret of each algorithm up to $10,000$ inventory cycles in the two settings.
+We observe that, while the regret of our proposed algorithm grows only at a sub-linear rate, the regrets of the two benchmarks may accumulate linearly with the inventory cycles.
+This is because the two benchmarks may fail to explore the decisions properly and thus get trapped in sub-optimal decisions within the time horizon of our experiments.
 In contrast, our proposed algorithm can sufficiently explore the decisions and gradually converge to the optimal decision.

 We now inspect the two experiment settings more closely to better understand the behaviors of different algorithms.
 It is noteworthy that in both experiment settings, the first product has the lowest profit $r_1 = 0.6$ but it is still assorted into the clairvoyant optimal inventory decision because of its high attraction $v_1 = 0.9$.
 However, we find that this product is often left out by the ``$\bvUCB{}$-only'' algorithm.
 Indeed, the first product often does not appear profitable enough to the ``$\bvUCB{}$-only'' algorithm, since its unit profit is very low and its attraction parameter is not particularly advantageous when all products' attractions are optimistically estimated.
 This explains why the ``$\bvUCB{}$-only'' algorithm tends to miss the optimal decision for a long time.
 Moreover, we find that in many simulation instances, the greedy algorithm fixates too early on a suboptimal decision due to random fluctuations of the parameter estimation errors.
 In contrast, our proposed algorithm can sufficiently explore all products and identify the true optimal decision.